thruthesky/easychat/README.md

 * Note only the master need to as it as subtree.

 * Add `easychat` as `git subtree` like below.
 Note that this is for package developers only.
+  * Note that, the `easychat` may have its own `subtree` which means, it may have nested subtrees.

 ```sh
 % flutter create [projectName]